lateralblast/lunar/README.md

 Run this code in audit more only, e.g. with -a or --audit switch.
 Run lockdown at your own risk.
 As per any system change, have backups.
-I'm working on improving the lockdown and recovery mode, but I would avoid using it in that mode for the moment.
+I'm working on improving the recovery mode, but there may still be bugs.

 I've tried to clean up this script as much as possible using shellcheck, and I've enable the option to use the -e (errexit) and -u (nounset) shell